Tarantino dialect

-Tarantino (/ˌtærənˈtiːnoʊ/; Tarantino: dialètte tarandíne /nap/; dialetto tarantino, /it/), spoken in the southeastern Italian region of Apulia, is a transitional language, most of whose speakers live in the Apulian city of Taranto.
+Tarantino (/ˌtærənˈtiːnoʊ/; Tarantino: dialètte tarandíne /nap/ or u tarandíne; dialetto tarantino, /it/), also known as the Cataldian vernacular (so called, from the twentieth century onward, in honor of the city's patron saint), is a transitional language or dialect, most of whose speakers live in the southeastern Italian region of Apulia, especially in the Apulian city of Taranto (with specific varieties in some neighboring municipalities).
 The dialect is also spoken by a few Italian immigrants in the United States, especially in California.